Home Care Nursing

 The HSCL program provides non-emergency nursing, rehabilitation, dietary and dental hygiene services to adults who live in the community and have a developmental disability and are eligible for services under Community Living British Columbia (CLBC).

 Community Living BC provides support and services to people with developmental disabilities and their families.
-For more information, visit the Community Living British Columbia
+For more information, visit the Community Living British Columbia website.

 Adult Day Programs